-The focus is on “our”, and it can be seen as Europe and Africa, but no, which the next section will cover.
+The focus is on “our”, and it can be seen as Europe and Africa working together.
+But no, which the next section will cover.

-But generally speaking, throughout the blue print, it appears to me, that Europe takes control, and they are the ones who know what Africa needs.
-Europe is still the saviour and Africa the ones who need to be saved.
-This path will lead absolutely nowhere, and this thinking has led to some of the darkest paths in history.
+Generally speaking, throughout the blue print, it appears, that Europe is in control, and they are the ones who know what Africa (singular) needs.
+Europe is still the saviour and Africa the one needed to be saved.
+This path will lead absolutely nowhere, and this thinking has led to some of the darkest paths in our history.

 Throughout the paper, we read about our and cooperation, like this: